Aeolian Organ

 Organists' Open Rehearsals

 Open organists' rehearsals are held regularly in the Chapel by the Chapel organist and local organists.
-Visitors to the Chapel are invited to listen from 12:30 to 1:30 p.m.
-Tuesday through Thursday during the academic year, excluding breaks and holidays.
+Visitors to the Chapel are invited to listen from 1:00 to 1:45 p.m.
+Tuesday, Wednesday, and Thursday during the academic year, excluding breaks and holidays.
 To confirm if an open rehearsal is happening on a given day, check the calendar.
 For a formal organ demonstration and tour, please email Chapel Music or call 919-684-3898 one week prior.

 Organs at Duke Chapel